anntzer/redeal/README.txt

 slightly modified from the source of Thomas Andrews' Deal).
 Simply run `make` in the dds-1.1.9 folder.

-Then run `./redeal.py --help`, or `./redeal.py -n 10` to get a few hands, or `./redeal.py -n 10 script` for an example simulation.
+Then run `./redeal.py --help`, or `./redeal.py` to get a few hands, or `./redeal.py examples/deal1.py` for an example simulation.